Cost-Aware Dynamic Cloud Workflow Scheduling using Self-Attention and Evolutionary Reinforcement Learning

-GPHH can automatically design WS policies that are highly adpative to dynamic WS problems.
+GPHH can automatically design WS policies that are highly adaptive to dynamic WS problems.
 For example, \cite{yang2022dual} introduced a novel dual-tree policy representation for GPHH.
 The performance of GPHH is further enhanced with an adaptive mutation operator in \cite{yang2024dual}.
 A multi-tree GPHH method is also proposed in \cite{xu2023genetic} to solve dynamic WS problems in fog computing environments.
 However, policies learned by GPHH focus solely on local information, considering each VM's features individually.
 Without explicitly processing the global information among all VMs (i.e., the operating status of all VMs managed by the broker and the relationships among these VMs), the learned policy may fail to identify suitable VMs for executing some workflow tasks, resulting in increased total cost.

 In addition to GPHH, recent studies show promise of using RL methods to design policies for dynamic WS \cite{dong2021workflow,jayanetti2024multi,li2022weighted}.
 For instance, \cite{jayanetti2024multi} developed an RL system to optimize the utilization of green energy while executing workflow tasks.
-A deep Q-network-based approach was introduced by \cite{wang2019multi} with the objective of optimizing both workflow makespan and user costs.
+An approach based on deep Q-networks was introduced by \cite{wang2019multi} with the objective of optimizing both workflow makespan and user costs.
 In \cite{chen2023collaborative}, a RL-based collaborative scheduling method is proposed to achieve heterogeneous WS in cloud, aiming to improve overall service quality.
 However, most of the existing policy networks trained by RL adopt simple feedforward architectures with fixed inputs and outputs.
 Similar to GPHH, they were designed to process features related to each VM separately, lacking the capability of processing global information across all candidate VMs.